connerdrake98/ds-blog/_posts/2024-02-24-testing-stock-strategies.md

 ### 1 - Install the yfinance package

-In order to start getting stock data to work with, you will need to use the yfinance python package.

 First, install the yfinance package using <a href='https://pypi.org/project/pip/'>pip</a> (or your preferred python package installer).
 Make sure to install it into the virtual environment that is assigned to the project you will be writing code in.

 {%- highlight python -%}